Frequently Asked Questions About the TOEFL iBT® Test

 The TOEFL iBT® test is administered via the Internet, and the TOEFL PBT test is administered in a paper-based format.
 The TOEFL PBT test is being phased out.

 - The TOEFL iBT test measures reading, listening, speaking and writing skills.
-It is offered more than 50 times a year, and is administered online at more than 4,500 testing sites in 165 countries.
+It is offered more than 50 times a year and is administered online at testing sites around the world.

 - The TOEFL PBT test measures reading, listening, grammar and writing skills and is currently offered only in locations where testing via the Internet is not available.